 We audit 20–30 suppliers annually, selected on the basis of risk.

 Valio does not purchase seafood species determined as endangered by the WWF.Milk packages from Imatra

 Valio’s 1 litre and 1.5 litre basic milk packages have been purchased from Tetra Pak’s Imatra plant since spring 2012.

-The cardboard comes from Stora Enso’s nearby Imatra Kaukopää plant.
-A large part of the wood used to make the milk cartons has been sourced from areas near to the these Imatra plants.
+The cardboard is supplied by Stora Enso’s nearby Imatra Kaukopää plant.
+A large part of the wood used in making the milk cartons has been sourced from areas near to the Imatra plant.
 The short transport distance from the cardboard plant to the carton plant reduces carbon dioxide emissions.

 Valio exercises strict in-house control

 The system covers the entire production process from the reception of raw materials and packing materials, to the supervision of finished products, facilities and process equipment, and product transportation.

 Feedback is part of control

 Product quality is tracked throughout the product’s market lifecycle via consumer and customer feedback.